SAP/kafka-connect-sap/examples/persons1ks/README.md

 We use the Docker image built in example persons1ds.
 To make this image available to the Kubernetes cluster, push the image to the Docker regisry.

-Make sure that `DOCKER_REGISTRY` is set to the registry used (e.g., `kubernetes.docker.internal:5000` when using a local registry with Docker Desktop)
+Make sure that `DOCKER_REGISTRY` is set to the registry used (e.g., `kubernetes.docker.internal:5000` when using a local registry with Docker Desktop, `docker.io/<username>` for Docker Hub)

 ```
 $ cd ../persons1ds